apache/incubator-kie-kogito-runtimes/addons/README.md

 # Kogito Add-Ons

-In this package you will find the Addons modules that extend the Kogito Core capabilities.
+In this package you will find the Add-Ons modules that extend the Kogito Core capabilities.
 They add persistence, monitoring, messaging, and many other features to the Kogito service.

-## Addons Catalog
+## Add-Ons Catalog

-The following table lists all the addons, independent of runtime implementation, supported by the Kogito Community:
+The following table lists all the add-onss, independent of runtime implementation, supported by the Kogito Community:

 | Add-On Description     | Artifact ID                          | Since               |
 |------------------------|--------------------------------------|---------------------|